-In connection with certain PRSUs that vested during the three month periods ended March 31, 2017 and 2016, the Company satisfied its minimum statutory tax withholding requirements in lieu of delivering 85,629 and 64,169 shares of Class A common stock during such respective three month periods.
-Accordingly, 667,141 and 352,849 shares of Class A common stock held by the Company were delivered during the three month periods ended March 31, 2017 and 2016, respectively.
+In connection with certain PRSUs that vested or were settled during the three month periods ended March 31, 2018 and 2017, the Company satisfied its minimum statutory tax withholding requirements in lieu of delivering 91,962 and 85,629 shares of Class A common stock during such respective three month periods.
+Accordingly, 707,440 and 667,141 shares of Class A common stock held by the Company were delivered during the three month periods ended March 31, 2018 and 2017, respectively.

 Compensation expense recognized for PRSU awards is determined by multiplying the number of shares of Class A common stock underlying such awards that, based on the Company's estimate, are considered probable of vesting, by the grant date fair value.
-As of March 31, 2017, the total estimated unrecognized compensation expense was approximately \$20,853, and the Company expects to amortize such expense over a weighted-average period of approximately 0.7 years subsequent to March 31, 2017.
+As of March 31, 2018, the total estimated unrecognized compensation expense was approximately \$20,919, and the Company expects to amortize such expense over a weighted-average period of approximately 0.7 years subsequent to March 31, 2018.